Regain Your Future Through An Expungement

 Indiana expungement laws only apply to official government records and do not extend to private media coverage or social media posts.
 While your court records become sealed or expunged, news articles, private websites and social media posts about your case may remain publicly accessible.
 An expungement order provides legal grounds to request removal from private sources, but compliance is voluntary.

-Is there a difference in the expungement process for offenses that were pardoned versus those served or fined?
+Does the expungement process differ for offenses that authorities pardoned versus those for which individuals served time or paid fines?

 Yes.
 Pardoned offenses allow immediate expungement petition filing after receiving the governor’s pardon.
 Regular convictions require waiting periods of five to 10 years, depending on the offense’s severity.
 However, both offenses must still go through the formal expungement petition process, and the court maintains discretion in granting expungements.

 Start regaining your future today.
-Contact Rodriguez Law by calling 219-444-4322 or filling out an online contact form to arrange a confidential consultation about expunging your criminal record.
+Contact Rodriguez Law Firm, Inc., by calling 219-444-4322 or filling out an online contact form to arrange a confidential consultation about expunging your criminal record.